perry-mitchell/cowl/README.md

 Cowl is a wrapper for HTTP/S requests for use in NodeJS and the browser.
 React-Native is a work-in-progress.
 It's designed to be useable from 1 script, support bundling (via Webpack) and support sending and receiving data.
 It provides a simple API that uses a configuration object to make requests.

+Cowl can return `ArrayBuffer`s in the browser by specifying `arraybuffer` as the `responseType`.
+Specifying a `responseType` of `buffer` in the browser will still result in an `ArrayBuffer` being returned.
+Cowl can return both `ArrayBuffer`s and `Buffer`s when running on NodeJS.

 ## Usage

 Install it by running `npm install cowl`.